*

 below: date unclear; looking at water intake pipes being buried, coming from the Niagara River intake gate house farther south in the distance at Dufferin Island.
 The Electrical Development Co. (built 1906) generating facility is seen at the upper left, on the bank of the Niagara River.
 This particular pipe, though, had nothing to do with the EDC station; it fed another generator located further north: the 1905 Ontario Power Generation Station, located at river level in the Gorge, slightly past the Horseshoe Falls.
 The water flow in the pipe went from south to north; in the pipe seen below, the water flowed from the distance (from the south) towards the north (heading to bottom of photo).

-A shopping mall/retail concept is being talked about for the plant seen above: yeah, with all the empty retail space in downtown Niagara Falls, we need to spend more (government) money to build more retail space here?!
+A shopping mall/retail concept is being talked about for the Toronto Power plant seen above: yeah, with all the empty retail space already in downtown Niagara Falls, we need to spend more (government) money to build more retail space here?!
 Brilliant.

-If Rankin Construction can build new, smaller hydro-generating stations alongside the ship locks of the Welland Canal in St. Catharines, why isn't anyone attempting a massive rebuild of any of these idle stations in Niagara Falls?
-Or a 'river-run' generation set-up??
-Where is the Liberal government's leadership on this greenest-of-green issue?
+If Rankin Construction can build new, much-smaller hydro-generating stations alongside the ship locks of the Welland Canal in St. Catharines (...using a relatively-meager water-flow which pales in comparison to the massive flow wasted at Niagara...) why isn't anyone attempting a massive rebuild of any of these idle stations in Niagara Falls?
+(Or even developing a 'river-run' generation set-up??)

 *